 In addition to the resources developed by PHE, you may also be interested in the ROI tools produced by the National Institute for Health and Care Excellence (NICE).
 These include:

 - children, young people and pregnant women

-The health economics evidence resources (HEER) collects and summarises the economic evidence on a wide selection of public health interventions.
+Another resource that helps you think across multiple public health topic areas at once is the health economics evidence resources (HEER).
+The HEER collects and summarises the economic evidence on a wide selection of public health interventions.
 Each piece of evidence is categorised against over 20 criteria allowing you to filter and select only what you are interested in.
 The HEER replaces the previously published menu of preventative interventions.

 Comparing spend and outcomes

 The spend and outcome tool (SPOT) gives a broad overview of spend and outcomes across a range of public health interventions.
 The SPOT can be used by both CCGs and local authorities.

 The tool doesn’t estimate ROI results but you can use it alongside ROI tools.
 Every CCG and local authority in England has a bespoke factsheet within the tool and you can compare against similar local areas.

 Diabetes and cardiovascular disease tools look at the relationship between spending on treatment and care and local clinical outcomes for patients: